professional photographer in san francisco

 Step 2.
 Make a civil ceremony appointment.

 San Francisco City Hall is a very popular place to get married so if you have a specific date in mind make a reservation as soon as 90 days before the wedding.
-City Hall does not allow reservations 90 days prior the date unless you are reserving 4th Floor or Mayor’s Balcony for the ceremony.
+City Hall does not allow reservations 90 days prior the date unless you are reserving 4th Floor or Mayor’s Balcony for your ceremony.
 In order to maximize photo opportunities and showcase an amazing architecture of the building without having a bunch a people in a background, try to avoid the busiest days which are Mondays and Fridays.
 Time of the day is as important as the day of the week.
-I find early mornings (9:30am) or late afternoon (3:30pm) to be the quietest.
+I find early mornings or late afternoon to be the quietest.

 Step 3.
 Wedding Day!!!

-Bring as few things as possible.
-You won’t look relaxed in your photos if you are constantly worrying about your stuff.
-The only things that you really need are your marriage license, IDs for both of you, and smiles on your faces :) You need to be at the County Clerk’s Office (room 168) 10 min before your ceremony appointment to check in.
+You need to be at the County Clerk’s Office (room 168) 10 min before your ceremony appointment to check in.
 Lately they do not allow early checkins so even if you show up half an hour earlier it doesn’t guarantee that you will be the first couple in your time slot.
-After you receive the “B” number wait in the hall.
-When your number is called you can bring your witness or two to the office.
-This will be the time when your witness will sign the marriage license.
-Commissioner will check your documents and IDs, ask you few simple questions and tell you where you should wait for him/her.
-After you leave the office gather your guests and wait with them and the other couples at the designated location close to the Rotunda.
-The Commissioner will call you by name when it’s your turn.
-Ceremony is short and sweet so take in every second of it, because after those few minutes you will be MARRIED!!!!!
-For more information about City Hall wedding ceremony please visit San Francisco County Clerk's website.
+When your name is called or you see it on a screen by the room 168 you can bring your witness or two to the office.
+The photography and videography is not allowed inside the office even if they are professionals.
+While inside the office your witness will sign the marriage license.
+Commissioner will check your documents and IDs.
+After you leave the office gather your guests and wait with them at the designated location.

 SAMPLE SAN FRANCISCO CITY HALL WEDDINGS